-In addition to the required basic police academy training, each officer completes at a minimum forty (40) hours of annual in-service training, as well as additional in-house and specialized training in and out of state.
+Each University of Kentucky Police Officer has graduated from the Department of Criminal Justice Training (or its equivalent) and met all of Kentucky's Peace Officer Professional Standards as established by the Kentucky Law Enforcement Council.
+In addition to the required 800-hour basic police academy training, each officer completes a minimum forty (40) hours of annual in-service training, as well as additional in-house and specialized training.
+In-house training includes de-escalation, Crisis Intervention (CIT), electronic control device recertification, firearms proficiency, and defensive tactics.
+Newly promoted supervisors are required to attend the Department of Criminal Justice Training's Academy of Police Supervision.
+The leadership team is also encouraged to attend other advanced supervisor trainings such as the Criminal Justice Executive Development and the Federal Bureau of Investigations' National Academy.
 The UKPD Operations Captain and a designee ensure all law enforcement training requirements are met and up to date throughout the calendar year.
-Police training representatives also seek out unique training opportunities that could potentially benefit the UKPD and the University community.
+Police training representatives also seek out unique training opportunities that could potentially benefit UKPD and the University community.